PEBT Benefits Continue

 Virtual students can pick up 5-Day Meal Kits Mon - Fri, 10 am - 1 pm at any school.

 Technology and Online Learning Resources

-Please confirm with your school that your contact information is up to date.
+Please confirm with your school that your contact information is up to date and advise of any changes.
 This is especially important this year should your child become ill at school, for contact tracing, and for notification of potential COVID exposure.